 A country affected by natural disasters

 The world's fourth biggest island is situated just off the East-African coast.
-The country is home to over 22 million people of mixed Asian and African origin, many of whom live in crippling poverty.
-Due to its geographic location, Madagascar is frequently hit by natural disasters.
-In 2000 and in 2004, tropical cyclones caused heavy flooding, leaving thousands of Madagascans homeless.
+The country is home to over 25 million people, most live in rural areas and in crippling poverty.

 Despite natural wealth, Madagascar remains one of the poorest nations in the region

-The socioeconomic conditions that the majority of Madagascans face are harsh: Since the early 1970s, the per capita income has fallen noticeably while during the same period the population has nearly doubled.
-The Madagascan population has been growing at rapid pace.
-In fact, it is among the fastest growing in the world.
-Social exclusion, poverty and suffering can be observed everywhere in the country.
+The socioeconomic conditions that the majority of Madagascans face are harsh.
+Since the early 1970s, the per capita income has fallen noticeably while during the same period the population has nearly doubled.
+The Madagascan population is among the fastest growing in the world.

 SOS Children's Villages in Madagascar